 The Kota Alliance started as the Kota Project – an initiative of Finland Center Foundation (FCF) to establish a World Center for Women in New York City as a hub for nonprofit organizations that work towards women’s empowerment.
 It is thoroughly documented that women play a critical role in every aspect of international development.
 Peacebuilding and peacekeeping, sustainable development and poverty reduction, responsible and accountable governance, etc. cannot be accomplished without healthy, literate, and independent women.
 While the UN Millennium Development Goal #3 (To Promote Gender Equality and Empower Women) had relative success, there is much work left to be done to improve women’s lives around the world.
 In the UN's newer Sustainable Development Goals, Goal #5 seeks to "achieve gender equality and empower all women and girls."
 We believe that only by empowering women can we protect human rights, achieve robust and sustainable economic development, and lay the foundation for stable, healthy societies worldwide.

-Finland has always been a pioneer and world leader when it comes to women’s issues, such as voting rights, health, education and equal pay, Because of this, the New York-based organization, the Finland Center Foundation (FCF), as ambassadors of these Finnish values, launched the Kota Project in 2012 and helped catalyze it into a separate US not-for-profit organization.
+Finland has always been a pioneer and world leader when it comes to women’s issues, such as voting rights, health, education and equal pay.
+Because of this, the New York-based organization FCF, as ambassadors of these Finnish values, launched the Kota Project in 2012 and helped catalyze it into a separate U.S. not-for-profit organization.
 As such, it is now a local New York organization with global reach, drawing on the talents of the diverse New York and international community seeking to empower women and girls.